long-island-iced-tea/bangazon/README.md

   - Returns all customers with their payments
 - `api/customers?q=search`
   - Returns customers whose name properties matches the search term
+- `api/customers?active=true`
+  - Returns all customers that have an order associated with them
+  - `active=false` will return customers without orders
 #### POST
 - `api/customers`
   - Adds a new customer to the database